 Next Steps for International Students After Being Accepted to Concordia

 Once you are accepted to Concordia, you will need to complete several more steps to enroll and begin attending.
-Your admission counselor is available to help you with all steps in this process.
-Please let him or her know how to help you:
+Your admissions counselor is available to help you with all steps in this process.
+Please let them know how to help you:

 Complete and return the Visa Status Information form.

 The U.S. government requires proof of financial support from all international students.

 To verify the support noted on the Financial Understanding and Agreement and the Sponsor Support Statement, Concordia requires each individual providing support (student, parent, sponsor, etc.) to request a letter from their bank to verify account status and amount available.